Dabirul Islam: Career

-Controversy

 Islam was accused of trying to forcibly occupy the properties of minority Hindu groups near his tea estate.
 Over 10 Hindu people were injured in attacks by his men.
 The police were accused of not registering cases against him because his party is in power.
 His son was accused of leading the attacks to occupy land belonging to Hindu families in Baliadangi, Thakurgaon, the area borders India.
-Reports of Bangladesh Intelligence agencies, local police and minority advocacy group Bangladesh Hindu Buddhist Christian Unity Council found involvement of Islam in the land grabbing.
+Reports of Bangladesh intelligence agencies, local police and minority advocacy group Bangladesh Hindu Buddhist Christian Unity Council found involvement of Islam in the land grabbing.

+After the fall of the Sheikh Hasina-led Awami League government, Islam was detained from Thakurgaon Sadar upazila in October 2024.